SkywardCoding/codingBatJava/README.md

 # codingBatJava

-This repo contains solutions to all Java problems available at codingBat.com.
+This repo contains solutions to Java problems available at codingBat.com.